pyjamasconf/pyjamas.live/_posts/2020-07-21-conference-launch.markdown

 Be part of Pyjamas!
 The [call for proposals](https://pyjamas.live/cfp/) will open soon.
 We would love to see your submissions.
 If you are interested in reviewing proposals, please get in touch.

+<a href="https://pyjamas.live/cfp/" class="btn btn-primary waves-effect waves-button waves-light waves-float">See the Call for Proposals</a>

 ---

 So there you go, Pyjamas 2020!